 This configuration is extremely simple but has a lot of field many of which are empty.
 What if the user has to modify this configuration to achieve a custom behavior?

 To create some custom configuration, it is required to investigate the meaning of each ADCConversionGroup field taking a look to how the structure is defined in the ChibiOS LLD code.
 More in detail this structure is defined in the file hal_adc_lld.h and each driver version has its own file.
 As example the path of LLD header for ADCv2 is [chibios_root]\os\hal\ports\STM32\LLD\ADCv2\hal_adc_lld.h.
 As counterexample, the one for STM32F37x is [chibios_root]\os\hal\ports\STM32\STM32F37x\hal_adc_lld.h.

 The first four fields are common across every driver version:

-- circular, is a boolean which programs the ADC to work in circular mode when true or linear otherwise.
-In linear mode the ADC converts a group one time than stops; In circular mode, the ADC converts group continuously using the sample buffer in a circular way.
+- circular, is a boolean which programs the ADC to work in the circular mode when true or linear otherwise.
+In linear mode the ADC converts a group one time than stops; In the circular mode, the ADC converts group continuously using the sample buffer in a circular way.

 - num_channels, is an unsigned representing the length of the sequence.
 This value is used internally to configure the LEN bit field of the ADCx_SQR1 register.
 Remember that the maximum number depends on hardware as each sequence elements is actually a bit field in the sequence registers.

-- end_cb, is that callback, the one executed when the conversion is completed and, in case of circular buffer, on half buffer.
+- end_cb, is that callback, the one executed when the conversion is completed and, in case of a circular buffer, on half buffer.